Book Club to Read The Sistine Secrets by Benjamin Blech

-All readers are welcome to join the Book Club on July 11.
 While supplies last, books from the public library’s book discussion set are available for check-out in the church office.
-You may also borrow, download or purchase the book on your own.
-For more information, contact Jan Davison.
+You may also borrow, download or purchase the book on your own, or contact a Book Club member to share a book.
+Then join the Book Club members on April 3 for fellowship and discussion For more information about the Book Club, contact Jan Davison.

 ABOUT THE CLUB